Check out our 360° Virtual Tour

 At Lakewood Health System, we take your birth experience personally and are excited and honored to be a part of this major life event.

 Personalized healthcare means having someone who understands your health.
 That’s why YOUR provider, the one you have seen through your entire journey up to this incredible moment, will be right there with you when you’re ready to deliver.
 In addition to four on-staff OB/GYNs (Drs.
-Jenny Bunio, Mary Holm, Marie Nelson and Carol Uhlman), the following family medicine physicians also work with expectant parents through the prenatal process, as well as the delivery:
+Jenny Bunio, Mary Holm and Marie Nelson), the following family medicine physicians also work with expectant parents through the prenatal process, as well as the delivery:

 - Alex Harsha, MD